sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Defined in {{RFC5209}} as "attributes describing the configuration or status (posture) of a feature of the endpoint.
 A Posture Attribute represents a single property of an observed state.
 For example, a Posture Attribute might describe the version of the operating system installed on the system."

-: Within this document this term represents a specific assertion about endpoint configuration or state (e.g. configuration setting, installed software, hardware).
-The phrase "features of the endpoint" refers to installed software or software components.
+: Within this document this term represents a specific assertion about endpoint configuration or state (e.g. configuration setting, installed software, hardware) represented via endpoint attributes.
+The phrase "features of the endpoint" highlighted above refers to installed software or software components.

 Provider: